h0dgep0dge/hobbyisms/udpswitch/README.md

 socat udp:1.2.3.4:31337 TUN:192.168.0.10/24,up,iff-no-pi,tun-type=tap
 ```

-As often happens, a problem you thought needed to be solved with a custom piece of software can be solved with a socat one-liner.
+As often happens, a problem I thought needed to be solved with a custom piece of software can be solved with a socat one-liner.
 The following line creates a udp listener, and each new connection spawns a tap interface.

 ```bash
 sudo socat -4 --experimental udp-listen:31337,fork tun,up,iff-no-pi,tun-type=tap,netns=bridge
 ```

-These interfaces can be bridged together, allowing the kernel to take care of STP, forwarding tables, and all the rest of it.
-At the time of writing this isn't done automatically, but wouldn't that be something
+This incarnation had a drawback, which is that the interfaces needed to be manually bridged together to act as a switch.
+So I've written yet another version, still using socat, but this time flanked by some shell script that sets up a bridge and a dedicated network namespace, and automatically adds each newly created TAP to the bridge.